raganwald-deprecated/homoiconic/2009-05-01/optimism.md

 ---

+*Mike Davenport from Hacker News comments-*
+"What I really enjoyed about this essay was that it talked about using research to come to an explicit algorithm to learn optimism.
+I could never swallow the advice of many optimistic people in my life since they [through no fault of their own, mind you ;)] were not usually hackers.
+As such, they would explain in broad and nebulous terms how they achieved said happiness, which makes sense, since--according to the essay--they see positives as general and permanent.
+I would always focus on their seemingly obvious contradictions, without really noticing my own.
+I'm glad someone finally pointed that out to me."

+---

 *Of course, there will not be a RubyFringe 2.o conference, so I am sharing the speech I wrote with you in my unblog.
 Instead, Pete Forde is curating a different unconference, [FutureRuby](http://futureruby.com/ "FutureRuby").
 Check it out!*

 ---